The importance of air quality

 The National Pollutant Inventory provides free information about noxious emissions in Australia.

-Links to other agencies who play a role in managing air quality
+Other agencies that play a role in managing air quality

-- Department of Infrastructure, Transport, Regional Development and Communications - manages emissions from vehicles and meeting Australia’s international obligations for shipping emissions.
+- The Department of Infrastructure, Transport, Regional Development, Communications and the Arts - manages emissions from vehicles and meeting Australia’s international obligations for shipping emissions.

-- National Environment Protection Council - administers the national Environment Protection Measures (NEPMs) including the national ambient air quality standards and National Pollutant Inventory.
+- National Environment Protection Council - administers the national Environment Protection Measures (NEPMs).
+This includes the national ambient air quality standards and National Pollutant Inventory.